Hello everyone, and welcome to another PT Pioneer certification review.

 These factors are probably due to the way AAPTE programs are administered.
 As I mentioned, the administration is pretty hands-on.
 Practical, real-time learning activities that prepare you for the final exam.

-In order to have this hands-on approach with lecturers and academic personnel on deck throughout the process, having a fixed enrollment calendar and limited intake is necessary.
+Having a fixed enrollment calendar and limited intake is necessary to have this hands-on approach with lecturers and academic personnel on deck throughout the process.

 This is a case of a pro that compromises with a con.

-The last sort of drawback is the fact that AAPTE is relatively unknown compared to stalwarts like NASM, ACE, ISSA, or ACSM.
+The last drawback is that AAPTE is relatively unknown compared to stalwarts like NASM, ACE, ISSA, or ACSM.

 This could be attributed to the fact that AAPTE is quite new in comparison.
-All the aforementioned cert agencies have been in service for well over 30 years, while AAPTE is barely clocking over two decades.
+The cert agencies have been in service for over 30 years, while AAPTE barely clocks over two decades.

 This doesn’t diminish the quality and legitimacy of what their programs offer.
 It just means it will take time before the industry recognizes it to the same degree as other more established institutes.

-I’ve hinted at accreditation a couple of times in this article, but now let’s get into the nitty-gritty.
+I’ve hinted at accreditation several times in this article, but now let’s get into the nitty-gritty.